apache/arrow-cookbook/python/source/io.rst

     pa.parquet.write_table(table, "compressed.parquet",
                            compression="lz4")

-You can refer to the two functions documentation for a complete list of supported compression formats.
+You can refer to each of those functions' documentation for a complete list of supported compression formats.

 .. note::

-    Arrow actually uses compression by default when writing parquet or feather files.
+    Arrow actually uses compression by default when writing Parquet or Feather files.
 Feather is compressed using ``lz4`` by default and Parquet uses ``snappy`` by default.

 For formats that don't support compression natively, like CSV,